ASD-Blueprint/desktop.gov.au/program/engagement/agency-type.md

 ## Complex

-* “It’s not a priority.
+* “It's not a priority.
 We have a strategy in place.
 Our long term objective is not aligned with the DTA”

 You're likely to be a complex agency if: